• Skip to primary navigation

 Wireless Internet

-• Wireless Internet is a Joke, 3G eagerly awaited
+• Wireless Internet is not that impressive, 3G eagerly awaited

 • 22.1 percent of respondents had used wireless Internet and while most of them found the service affordable, speeds and reliability were serious concerns.